stratisMarkou/random-walks/content/analysis-i/ch04-cont-func/content.md

 </div>
 <br>

+If a function is continuous, then the image of any convergent sequence through this function, is also convergent.
+Vice versa if the image, through a function $f$ of every convergent sequence is also a convergent sequence, then $f$ is a continuous function.
+This useufl result is stated and proved below in more detail.

 <div class="lemma">

-**Lemma (Sufficient and necessary condition for continuity)** The following two statements are equivalent
+**Lemma (Equivalent statements of continuity)** The following two statements are equivalent

 1. $f$ is continuous.
 2. If $a_n \to a$ is a sequence in $\mathbb{R}$, then $f(a_n) \to f(a)$.